 Honesty note: hands-free is labeled experimental and ships off by default (double-tap Cmd toggles it on).
 Hold-Option push-to-talk is the mature default, and it alone carries the time math above.

-Subscription fatigue is part of the ROI too
+The meter you never watch is part of the ROI too

 The honest caveats